obrasier/obrasier.github.io/_posts/2020-06-10-neeerd-pledge.md

 - drop the duplicate rows
 - change the type of data to the appropriate data type in each column (I *definitely* knew about this before starting the post, yep, *definitely*)
-- sort by date - which will be a handy default
+- sort by date, then innings number - to ensure all the innings are in order.

 ```python
 df = df.drop_duplicates()